JamieS56/Milestone-Project-2/README.md

 ![Score system testing](./assets/images/testing/score-code-updated.png)

-At first i used dot.stopImediatePropagation() to stop the bubbling effect which i got from https://www.sitepoint.com/event-bubbling-javascript/ but then I reworked the code so it is now cleaner and there aren't functions inside of functions and this fixed the bubbling effect plus made everything much more managable and accessible throughout the js file.
+At first I used dot.stopImediatePropagation() to stop the bubbling effect which I got from https://www.sitepoint.com/event-bubbling-javascript/ but then I reworked the code so it is now cleaner and there aren't functions inside of functions and this fixed the bubbling effect plus made everything much more managable and accessible throughout the js file.
 This also fixed the problem I was having passing in 'dot' to other functions and is no longer being passed in as an event.

 ```javascript
     function calculateScoreForDot(dot) {